smee/binary/README.md

 Decodes a header using `header-codec`.
 Passes this datastructure to `header->body` which returns the codec to use to parse the body.
 For writing this codec calls `body->header` with the data as parameter and expects a codec to use for writing the header information.

 ### Padding
 Make sure there is always a minimum byte `length` when writing a value.
+Reads at least the given number of bytes from the inputstream before parsing it using the inner codec.
-Per default the padding are 0-bytes.
+Per default the padding bytes are 0.
 Optionally a third parameter may specify the byte value to use for padding.

+    (padding (repeated :int-le :length 100) 1024)
+    => [...] ; sequence of 100 integers, the stream will have 1024 bytes read, though

 ### Constant
 If a binary format uses fixed elements (like the three bytes 'ID3' in mp3), you can use this codec.
 It needs a codec and a fixed value.
 If the value read using this codec does not match the given fixed value, an exception will be thrown.